Summary of my activities

 The importance of studying human evolution lies in understanding how humans came to be and how the current individual and group differences between humans came to be.

-In January 2006 I by accident discovered a hidden message in the Rider-Waite Tarot that apparently no one had seen before in 95 years.
-It is of some importance.
-Although this is not at all my normal field of work, it is remarkable.
+In January 2006, by accident I discovered a hidden message in the Rider-Waite tarot that apparently no one had seen before in 95 years.
+Although this is not at all my normal line of work, it is remarkable.